 Christiania was founded by a group of adventurous squatters and hippies in the 1970s, on an old military barracks.

 Complete with habitable buildings and electricity, this area had all they needed to take up residence and begin creating an autonomous ‘freetown’ with its own laid-back way of life.

-Having recently celebrated its 46th birthday (and with the illicit cannabis trade that helped to make the area famous still obvious) Christiania is a living monument to alternative thinking and the hippie movement.
+For some 50 years (and with the illicit cannabis trade that helped to make the area famous still obvious) Christiania has been a living monument to alternative thinking, green lifestyles, creativity and the hippie movement.

-Don’t expect to see people with flower crowns burning sage and dancing in circles; what you will see today is a chilled, graffiti-daubed neighbourhood full of cosy cafés, open-minded people and beautiful nature.
+Don’t expect to see people with flower crowns burning sage and dancing in circles; what you will see today is a chilled, graffiti-daubed neighbourhood full of cosy cafés, open-minded, forward-thinking people and beautiful nature.

 What is there to see and do in Christiania?

 Christiania has around 850 inhabitants, including some of the people who first moved into the area back in the 1970s.
 Some will be happy to show you around and chat about the good old days, while others very much prefer their privacy.